Alicia Villarreal

-Martha Alicia Villarreal Esparza (born August 31, 1971), known simply and professionally as Alicia Villarreal, is a Mexican singer-songwriter.
+Martha Alicia Villarreal Esparza (born August 31, 1971), known simply and professionally as Alicia Villarreal, is a Mexican singer.

-Villarreal participated in different bands in Monterrey, before becoming the lead singer for Grupo Límite in 1995.
+Villarreal participated in different bands in Monterrey, before becoming the lead singer for Grupo Límite in 1994.
 After nearly eight years of success, Villarreal left the band pursuing a solo career.
 Villarreal released her first solo album, entitled Soy Lo Prohibido, in 2001.

 Villarreal's work has garnered a Grammy nomination and two Latin Grammy Awards, one from her time with Grupo Límite and one as a solo artist.

 Biography

 Villarreal first performed the song Mundo De Juguetes at Pipo, a local TV show her parents took her to.
 Her first professional performance was at a church fundraiser.

 In 1995, Grupo Límite, with her as lead singer, started touring with the more famous Grupo Bronco.
 Among their songs were "Acariciame", "Te Aprovechas" and "Solo Contigo".
 Grupo Limite released six albums altogether, including a live CD recorded in Mexico City.

 In 2001, Villarreal released her first solo album in the ranchera style titled Soy Lo Prohibido, which featured the hit single Te Quedo Grande la Yegua.
 After the success of the album, Villarreal stated she felt conflicted on how to proceed with her career due to changing genres.